evanx/webserva/README.md

 #### What is free?

 I want to offer a free public utility in perpetuity to support most low-volume use cases, where the computing cost is less than 10c per user per month, e.g. peak database size of 10MB RAM with a 10Gb transfer limit per month.
+Currently, early adopters get 50MB free for 6 months, after which they should contribute 50c per month.

+#### Why is the service so inexpensive compared to other vendors?

+We use Digital Ocean infrastructure costs as a market indicator, and price our service accordingly, e.g. $5 or 512MB, which is 50c for 50MB.
+This reflects our strategic vision to build a public utility, using our cost-free resources, namely myself.
+Incidently, we intend to use multiple 64GB servers that cost $80 a month, and can accomodate thousands of free accounts, e.g. for Indie developers.
+The more free accounts we have, the happier I'll be, that my efforts are not in vain.

 #### What about higher volume usage?